gignx/robocar-emulator/README.md

  - `sampleshmclient.out`
  - `samplemyshmclient.out`

+Command line arguments for `traffic.out` are no longer available.
+A configuration file in JSON format must be specified.

 ### How to kickstart this stuff?

 You should start with checking whether you have all the dependencies required, please refer to the `README_ORIGINAL.md` file.